gtoubassi/simple-vanity-url-shortener/README.md

 # Simple Url Shortener

 This describes how to create a dirt simple vanity url shortener using AWS Lambda for serving, Google Forms for the UI (i.e. creating new vanity urls), and Google Sheets as the backend.
-This document can be found via my personal ursl shortener at [garrick.fun/howto](http://garrick.fun/howto)
+This document can be found via my personal url shortener at [garrick.fun/howto](http://garrick.fun/howto)

 ### Step 1: The "Backend"